adnuhan/Tic-Tac-Toe/README.md

 * Play against a friend.
 * Challenge the AI opponent.
 * Game logic for player turns.
-* Colorful Graphical user interface.
-* Detection of win, lose, or draw conditions.
-* Option to start a new round after a match is finished.
+* Option to start a new game after a match is finished.
-* Interactive gameplay with mouse clicks to make moves.
+* Standard Tic-Tac-Toe rules with win, lose, and draw detection.
 * Basic error handling for invalid moves and game over conditions.
+* Colorful and interactive graphical user interface with mouse controls.

 ## Requirements

-- Python 3.x
+* Python 3.x
-- Turtle module (included in the standard library)
+* Turtle module (included in the standard library)

 ## Installation